ibexa/documentation-developer/docs/release_notes/ez_platform_v2.4.md

 ### Sub-items limit

-You can now set a number of items displayed in the table using sub-items from your User Settings.
+You can now set a number of items displayed in the table using sub-items from your user Settings.

 ![Setting for subitems limit in user preferences](2.4_subitems_limit_pref.png)